Aliases for BARD1 Gene

 GeneCards Summary for BARD1 Gene

 BARD1 (BRCA1 Associated RING Domain 1) is a Protein Coding gene.
-Diseases associated with BARD1 include bard1-related susceptibility to breast cancer and breast cancer.
-Among its related pathways are RB in Cancer and Prostate Cancer.
-GO annotations related to this gene include RNA binding and protein heterodimerization activity.
-An important paralog of this gene is BCORL1.
+Diseases associated with BARD1 include Breast Cancer and Hereditary Breast Ovarian Cancer Syndrome.
+Among its related pathways are DNA Double-Strand Break Repair and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.